Two decades in software

 My current focus is production AI systems — from single LLM-in-the-loop apps up through multi-agent architectures, with the data layer, evaluations, and operational discipline around them.
 The mix shifts with what each engagement actually needs; the through-line is "design what should be built, then ship it well."

-Since March 2025 I've been leading the AI architecture for a US-based biotech client building autonomous AI systems for scientific research.
-My charter: own the architecture end-to-end (orchestration patterns, tool-use design, memory and state management, security boundaries, performance trade-offs) and lead the implementation that turns architecture into working software.
+Since March 2025 I've been a Senior AI Engineer for a US-based biotech client building autonomous AI systems for scientific research — working across orchestration patterns, tool-use design, memory and state management, security boundaries, and performance trade-offs, plus the implementation that turns the design into working software.

 I built a specification-driven AI development methodology that turns a written spec into a working system rapidly and reproducibly.
 I built the evaluation framework — public benchmarks plus custom internal scenario suites the system never sees during development.
 I built custom MCP servers (Stdio, SSE, Streamable HTTP) bridging LLMs to proprietary tools and secure execution.